Stem Cell Treatment Improves Degenerative Disc Disease (DDD) and Chronic Back Pain

-Chronic back pain resulting from Degenerative Disc Disease
+Chronic Back Pain Resulting From Degenerative Disc Disease

-Degeneration of the intervertebral disc can lead to cracks and tears in the annulus fibrosus.
+Degeneration of the inter-vertebral disc can lead to cracks and tears in the annulus fibrosus.
 With enough pressure on the disc, parts of the nucleus pulposus can seep out through these tears and can cause result in a herniated disc.
 The disc prolapse, as it is also known, can result in compression of the spinal cord and/or nerve roots exiting from the spinal canal, with pain and functional deficits in arms and legs.
 With loss of height disc degeneration can also result in narrowing of the neuroforamina and the spinal canal, adding to the impingement of the spinal cord and nerves.

-Standard therapies of Degenerative Disc Disease are ineffective
+Standard Therapies of Degenerative Disc Disease are Ineffective

 Standard therapies cannot halt or reverse disc degeneration.
-Instead of solving the underlying problem, methods such as physiotherapy, core muscle strengthening and stretching, pain killers and anti-inflammatory medication as well as mesotherapy with injections into the back muscles are employed with various success to control pain and improve the biomechanics of the back, often unsuccessfully.
+Instead of solving the underlying problem, methods such as physiotherapy, core muscle strengthening and stretching, pain killers and anti-inflammatory medication as well as mesotherapy with injections into the back muscles are employed with various success to control pain and improve the bio-mechanics of the back, often unsuccessfully.

 In many cases surgery is the only resort if conservative treatment options do not provide relief within two to three months.
 Immediate surgery might be mandatory if there is weakness or numbness in the legs, a sign of often irreversible nerve damage.

-Treatment of disc degeneration with Bone Marrow Stem Cells
+Treatment of Disc Degeneration With Bone Marrow Stem Cells

 Preclinical research and a number of clinical trials have shown that the injection of stem cells into degenerating discs can slow-down or even halt, at least for some time, the degeneration of the proteoglycan matrix of the nucleus pulposus and the resulting secondary pathological changes of the spine.
-A 2012 review from Cedars-Sinai Medical Center (Los Angeles, USA) summarises the particular benefits afforded by the injection of BMC into degenerating discs, which results both in improved disc morphology and function.
+A 2012 review from Cedars-Sinai Medical Center (Los Angeles, USA) summarizes the particular benefits afforded by the injection of BMC into degenerating discs, which results both in improved disc morphology and function.